kajoshua/kajoshua.github.io/_posts/2023-7-10-Counterparty-Risk.md

 1. The housing market crashes.
 2. The house was a lake-front property on a man-made lake held up by a dam which breaks, draining the lake and devaluing the home ([Michigan, US](https://www.abc12.com/news/flood/abc12-investigates-wixom-lake-homes-lose-value-after-the-edenville-dam-failure/article_3ba2e69b-9c51-5171-bade-6d9fdcc9d470.html)).
+3. Your homeowners insurance company decides to cancel your contract because you live in too inhospitable of an area.

+### (10) You own a credit card

+**Risks**:

+1. You can't pay your bills on time because the internet/electricity went out.
+2. You can't legally buy assets (such as gold or stocks) with a credit card.
+3. Your bank arbitrarily cancels your oldest card, thus reducing your average credit history and lowering your credit score.